Roasting over an Open Fire

 They walked to the other side of the building and through a black door; Simon recognized the smaller dining room of Enfant de Terre.
 A dozen young cat women were seated around a few joined tables.
 The young man who was supposed to be watching them had stepped out for a smoke, but unable to remove the image of them from his mind and thoroughly harassed by the crowd, he decided not to return.
 Left alone, they had started to wander away from the rules of polite behavior.

 “All of your friends are here too,” he said stupidly, wondering how many women he could fit into a hotel bed at the same time.
 “Do you remember me girls?”
 Several of them nodded.
 “I thought you wanted to be alone with me Hebe; we can’t make love here… at least not until we clear the table.”
 One of the other girls, in a red dress and hair bows, stood and swept all the dishes in front of her off the side of the table.
 They crashed to the floor, dirtying it with butter and gravy.
-She crawled across the table on her knees, swatting at every dish until the table was clear.
+She crawled across the table on her knees, swatting at the remaining silverware until the table was clear.
 A few of the others hissed, but didn’t chase their toy bones to the floor.
 They had a new toy.

 Hebe pulled Simon to the table and pushed him onto it.
 His head struck the wood quite hard, but he felt no pain.
 A surgeon could cut him open and extract every internal organ and he would feel none of it, because his mind had been put somewhere else.
 Hebe hopped on top of the man and kissed him.